matthoffman/matthoffman.github.com/source/_posts/2012-10-06-complexity.markdown

 finally, a conclusion
 ----------------

 I think Rich Hickey's division between "simple" and "easy" is useful and instructive...but I think that many of the things that we care about in designing simpler software that falls into what he would call "easy", rather than "simple".
 And if you have a nontrivial number of components, with interactions that will not easily fit within a developer's working memory until they've done a significant amount of synthesis... don't discount easy.
-It can save you from that 3AM page.
+It can save you from that 3AM phone call.